patrickishaf/lema/backend/README.md

 go mod tidy
 ```

+3. Create a .env file with the environment variables declared in env.example

-3. Start the application
+4. Start the application
 ```bash
 go run main.go
 ```

-4. The application should now be running on your localhost and on port 8080
+5. The application should now be running on your localhost and on port `8080`

 ---